In this article, you can discover all GED® prep sites and testing centers in the Del Rio area.

 The current provider of HSE (high school equivalency) testing in Texas is GED Testing Service, a cooperation of the American Council on Literacy – ACE – and for-profit educational publisher Pearson VUE.
 Students that pass all four separate GED subtests will receive a State of Texas Certificate of High School Equivalency.

 The GED test was entirely remodeled to stay a trustworthy high school equivalency exam and it contains four individual modules (or subtests) that may be taken independently.
-You need to complete the entire battery, though, within two years from your first test registration. the HiSET and TASC have separate reading and writing tests, so five in total, that are not modular.
+You need to complete the entire battery, though, within two years from your first test registration. the HiSET and TASC have separate reading and writing tests, so five in total, that are modular as well.
 Check also this page that has links to all GED programs and prep locations in America.

 The Texas GED exam costs $135 for all four subtests, so $33.75 per subject test.
 There’s no need to pay upfront for the entire exam.
 You only pay for the subtest(s) you register for.
 The GED diploma is your ticket to a college education and will make you successful on the work floor and in life.
 To see if you qualify, go to GED Texas testing requirements.